PCB Applications in the Aerospace, Defense and Medical Markets

 The military requires cutting edge and the most sophisticated technology, so high-functioning and advanced PCBs are used in Defense and Military applications.
-Military-grade PCBs are the most reliable, durable, accurate, efficient, and toughest PCBs and are held in high standard than other PCBs for their key role in national security.
+Military-grade PCBs are the most reliable, durable, accurate, efficient, and toughest PCBs and are held to a high standard than other PCBs for their key role in national security.
 They are required to withstand the harshest of the conditions and that is why materials like copper and aluminum are used for military-grade PCBs.

 The applications of military PCBs are: